Colean128/Graduation/README.md

 ## I want to create my own operating system based on Graduation, what should I do before proceeding ?
 Before proceeding, you should copy all the repository, and create a separated repository.
 Do not forget to **credit** before modifying.
 You should know theses rules:

-You cannot
-- claim the code as yours
-- copy/paste the operating system and renaming it
-- add malicious code
-- add NDFJay tutorial code and only customize it
-- copy portions of code without crediting
-- remove the author name
-- create a fake operating system and hide a virus
-- do anything bad

 You can
 - add your name to the license
 - add useful code that does not exists in Graduation, or is not native